Fizz007/AttrybFrontend/README.md

 npm run start

-## For direct login you can use the emailID and password
+For direct login, you can use the following credentials:

-email-demo@attryb.com
+    Email: email-demo@attryb.com

-pass-123456
+    Password: 123456